Rosa × damascena

-Rosa × damascena (Latin for damascene rose), more commonly known as the Damask rose, or sometimes as the Iranian Rose, Bulgarian rose, Taif rose, Emirati rose, Ispahan rose, and Castile rose, is a rose hybrid derived from Rosa gallica and Rosa moschata.
+Rosa × damascena (Latin for damascene rose), more commonly known as the Damask rose, or sometimes as the Iranian Rose, Bulgarian rose, Taif rose, Emirati rose, Ispahan rose, Isparta rose, and Castile rose, is a rose hybrid derived from Rosa gallica and Rosa moschata.
 DNA analysis has shown that a third species, Rosa fedtschenkoana, made some genetic contributions to the Damask rose.

 The flowers are renowned for their fine fragrance and are commercially harvested for rose oil (either "rose otto" or "rose absolute") used in perfumery and to make rose water and "rose concrete".
 The flower petals are also edible.
-They are used to flavor food, as a garnish, as an herbal tea, and preserved in sugar as gulkand.
+They are used to flavor food, as a garnish, as herbal tea, and preserved in sugar as gulkand.
 The Damask rose is the national flower of Iran.

 In 2019, the Damask rose was added to the UNESCO Intangible Cultural Heritage Lists as an element of Syrian cultural heritage.

 Description

 The Damask rose is a deciduous shrub growing to 2.2 m tall, the stems densely armed with stout, curved prickles and stiff bristles.
 The leaves are pinnate, with five (rarely seven) leaflets.
 The roses are a light to moderate pink to light red.
 The relatively small flowers grow in groups.
 The bush has an informal shape.
 It is considered an important type of Old Rose, and also important for its prominent place in the pedigree of many other types.